VatsalSy/RemindersSync/README.md

 - **Two-Way Task Completion Sync**:
   - Tasks completed in Apple Reminders are marked as completed (`- [x]`) in Obsidian files
-  - Completed tasks in Obsidian are not re-synced to Reminders
+  - Completed tasks in Obsidian are synced to Reminders to maintain consistency
+  - Uses a robust task mapping system with SHA-256 signatures for reliable tracking
   - Maintains task completion state across both platforms

 - **Vault to Reminders Sync**: